ssaeed85/dsc-ph5-MarsTerrainAnomalyDetection/README.md

 ![img](./savedFigs/eg_impactejecta.jpg)
 ![img](./savedFigs/eg_other.jpg)

 One potential way of solving this issue would be to get even more data, but more importantly labeled data.
 This is especially true for the underepresented features like `spider`s and `impact ejecta`s.
-Maybe completely, reassess how to classify these images in the first place.
+Completely reassessing how to classify these images might also help.

 Image to slide on: